See how Blue Matador performs in the arena.

 Due to adopting Blue Matador, RentDynamics has been able to limit their investment in DevOps and continue to invest in development and releasing new features.
 As Cain explains, “we’ve been able to kick the DevOps can down the road and half of a person’s time can manage it.
 Where I think without that you would need at least one to two people to manage your DevOps without Blue Matador.”
 Cain has seen a tendency for small and growing companies to hire a junior employee with limited experience to manage the DevOps responsibilities, but in Cain’s assessment using Blue Matador is a viable alternative.
 He explains, “If you’re growing, Blue Matador serves that role very well.
 I can tell you Blue Matador is going to outperform the person that doesn’t have a lot of experience.
 You’re better off to get Blue Matador.”

 “Where you guys pull in data and actually draw correlations and give us useful information, it’s invaluable.
-I need to hire a couple people to do Blue Matador’s job."
+I would need to hire a couple people to do Blue Matador’s job."

 Blue Matador has also enabled the developers on Cain’s team to take more ownership of the health of the system.
 This has been vital due to their limited DevOps resources.
 For instance, Cain will frequently receive Slack messages from his dev team with links from Blue Matador and messages like, “Hey, we have unhealthy hosts, let’s fix that beforehand.”
 This has been a huge time saver for Cain because his day is interrupted much less frequently trying to hunt down issues.
 The developers on his team are now empowered to proactively address these issues.
 In Cain’s own words: “The fact that people outside DevOps are paying attention to the Blue Matador notifications and also holding them accountable to those notifications has been super helpful.
 They can now go to Blue Matador first and make sure everything looks good before they need to come to me with the issue.”